-Lynn Rogers has been a mentor and a friend, a man with genuine humility, a brilliant and innovative Bear Biologist whose groundbreaking work is changing the way some people see the Black Bear.
+Lynn Rogers has been a mentor and a friend, a brilliant and innovative Bear Biologist whose groundbreaking work is changing the way some people see the Black Bear.

 I have written about him elsewhere on this blog but until this morning did not have this information about his professional life.
 He is truly a remarkable man.

 All the credit for the following information belongs to Lynn, who posted it on his daily update.
 He writes:”

 “The last couple months I’ve been catching up with people who began studies about the same time I did.